apache/apisix/docs/en/latest/terminology/consumer.md

 We can use the [consumer-restriction](../plugins/consumer-restriction.md) Plugin to restrict our user "Jack" from accessing the API.

-1. Add Jack to the blacklist
+1. Add Jack to the blacklist.

     ```shell
     curl http://127.0.0.1:9180/apisix/admin/routes/1 \